 We aren’t just talking about your air conditioner here.
 Your engine has an air filter that prevents contaminants and debris from getting into your engine.
 The more debris collected on the air filter, the harder it is for your engine to breathe.
 A clogged air filter can reduce gas mileage, reduce horsepower, and may even cause your engine to stall out.
-Here is a guide on how to check and change your air filter.

 Tires With Full Tread Are A Safety Essential